← All posts

 • Common Application with one personal essay (any of the seven prompts).

 • Caltech-specific supplements through the Common App.
-Three required short answers and a handful of optional ones.
+Four required short answers, two short takes you pick from a menu of four, and an optional note on academic circumstances.
 The essays are where most of your case is made.

 • Two letters of recommendation.
 Caltech specifically asks for one from a math or science teacher and one from a humanities or social science teacher.
 A third optional letter is allowed and is a good place for a research mentor or technical supervisor who knows your work.